 In 2018, Jessica received the Distinguished Alumni Award from the University of North Carolina at Chapel Hill.
 Earlier in 2019, she was named as one of UNC School of Law’s distinguished alumni.

-While currently serving as Chair of the Wake County Board of Commissioners, Jessica also empowers the next generation of leaders as a lecturer at North Carolina State University’s College of Humanities and Social Sciences.
+Jessica also empowers the next generation of leaders as a lecturer at North Carolina State University’s College of Humanities and Social Sciences.
 She is a proud member of Alpha Kappa Alpha Sorority, Incorporated, the North Carolina Advocates for Justice and the North Carolina Bar Association, Labor and Employment Law Section.